pinax-network/subgraph-contract-creation/block-index/README.md

 ## How to use?

-Upate your `substreams.yaml` with the following:
+Update your `substreams.yaml` with the following:

 ```yaml
 imports: